-The Receiver anticipates presenting the settlement, together with the prior settlements with the Terrell Parties and Weider/Forman, to the Court for approval during the third quarter of 2019.
+The Receiver anticipates presenting all of the aforementioned settlements, together with the prior settlements with the Terrell Parties and Weider/Forman, to the Court for approval within 90 days.

-D. Recommendation regarding Continuance of the Receivership
+F. Recommendation regarding Continuance of the Receivership

 It remains the Receiver's recommendation that the Receivership be continued.
-The conditions under which the Receivership was imposed still exist.
-While much has been accomplished, there remains several crucial steps before the Receivership can distribute its assets to stakeholders and wind up its operations.
+Many of the conditions under which the Receivership was imposed still exist.
+While much has been accomplished, several crucial steps remain before the Receiver can wind up operations and seek an order terminating the Receivership.
 The Receiver must finish monetizing the remaining assets in a manner and timeline consistent with reasonably maximizing the value to stakeholders.
-The Receiver also must (i) complete the claims processes, (ii) complete necessary litigation, (iii) resolve investor and other creditor claim amounts, (iv) complete the drafting and seek constituent support and Court approval of an asset distribution plan, and (v) manage the distribution process.
+The Receiver also must (i) complete the claims processes, (ii) complete necessary litigation, (iii) resolve investor and other creditor claim amounts, (iv) seek Court approval of an asset distribution plan, and (v) manage the distribution process.